Thursday, May 31, 2012

 Not knowing what has become of her younger sister, Lida must now face her fate along with many other young people, all the while worrying what has become of Larissa.
 Crammed into a cattle car with other Ostarbeiters, she is transported to Germany.
 She meets Luka Barukovich and fourteen year old Zenia Chornij both of whom are from Kyiv, as well as the very young Olesia Serediuk and Kataryna Pick.

 Lida is eventually moved from one factory to another, finally making bombs by hand for the German war machine.
 This is a task that both frightens her and fills her with shame; she wonders how many people will die as a result of the bombs she makes.
+When the war finally ends, and Lida and her fellow labourers are liberated, it takes many months for Lida to recover from her ordeal and some time before she learns her sister, Larissa's fate.

 Making Bombs For Hitler is a well written, informative novel about this little known aspect of World War II.
-Skrypuch doesn't spare the reader any of the details about what went on in the camps or the suffering Lida and the other Ostarbeiters endured, but at the same time the book is not gruesome.
+Skrypuch doesn't spare the reader any of the details about what occurred in the camps or the suffering Lida and the other Ostarbeiters endured, but at the same time the book is not gruesome.
 Instead it is a poignant recounting of a cruel time in which many, many people suffered because of a terrible ideology.
 Skrypuch is able to convey the horror, the humiliation, and the loss many of these young people faced during the war.
 For many, their suffering didn't end with the war, as Lida's did.
-In a cruel twist of fate, many Eastern Workers who were liberated and sent back to the Soviet Union were not welcomed but instead sent to work camps or murdered because they were considered Nazis.
+In a cruel twist of fate, many Eastern Workers who were liberated and sent back to the Soviet Union were not welcomed, but instead sent to work camps or murdered because they were considered Nazis.

 Lida is a strong character who evokes empathy and sympathy.
 It's hard to believe that she is so very young, for her voice is that of a wise, but terrified young teen.
 But Lida also displays courage, intelligence and a remarkable ability to find the beauty and good in small things.
 It is these qualities that help her and others to survive the degradation and brutality of the camps.
 When Lida is rewarded for her excellent work in the laundry, she selflessly uses it to help another girl, worse off than herself.